SSGKING/Portfolio_files/README.md

 To get the files send please email at AlexanderNeill64@outlook.com

 There will be pictures just to show what it is though

+Please check out the included Project_explanation file as it explains what each project is.